Aziz-Ibrahim/Shinsei-academy/README.md

 ---
 ## User Stories

+- User stories planning board can be found in [this link](https://github.com/users/Aziz-Ibrahim/projects/6)

 ### First Time Visitor Goals:

 * As a First Time Visitor, I want to easily understand the main purpose of the site, so I can learn more about the academy.